coffee2code/text-hover/README.md

 # Text Hover

-A plugin for WordPress for adding hover text to regular text in posts.
-Handy for providing explanations of names, terms, phrases, and acronyms mentioned in posts/pages.
+A plugin for WordPress for adding hover text (aka tooltips) to content in posts.
+Handy for providing explanations of names, terms, phrases, abbreviations, and acronyms.

 This plugin is available in the WordPress Plugin Directory: https://wordpress.org/plugins/text-hover/